ROBERT-MCDOWELL/php/README.md

 php-4.4.9 has been optimized for performance and compilation error free and surprisingly comparable to php7/8. security bugs have been fixed also.

-Please look at configure.status to have an idea of how to compile php4 in FPM mode.
-Once compiled and installed you have to copy manually the php cli to the bin folder.
+Please look at configure.status to have an idea of how to compile php4/5 in FPM mode. note about PHP4: if the compile option cli is used both fpm and cli will be compiled and installed automatically note about PHP5: Once compiled and installed you have to copy manually the php cli to the bin folder.